wp-plugins/simple-custom-css/readme.txt

 == Changelog ==

+= 2.5 =
+* Fixed issue with WP installs in subdirectories.
+Thanks @lopo!
+* Tested for compatibility with WP 3.8.1

 = 2.0 =
 * Added option to allow Double Quotes in CSS
 * Tested for compatibility with WP 3.8

 = 1.2.1 =

-* Testing for compatibility with WP 3.7.1
+* Tested for compatibility with WP 3.7.1
 * Code update to conform fully with WP coding standards.

 = 1.2 =